FelipeJulio/AuroraOfIvalice/AuroraOfIvalice/README.md

 ## Installation

 1. Download the mod files.
-2. Install AuroraOfIvalice.7z with Vortex or Paste files at `FINAL FANTASY XII THE ZODIAC AGE\x64\scripts`
+2. Install `AuroraOfIvalice.zip` with Vortex or Paste files at `FINAL FANTASY XII THE ZODIAC AGE\x64\scripts`
 4. Launch the game and enjoy!

 ---